selganor74/DDDTools.ts/README.md

 * **Possibly Breaking Change** Fix of return types in BaseRepositoryAsync, should be PromiseHandler.IPromise, instead of Q.IPromise.
 * **Possibly Breaking Change** Fix of return types in IRepositoryAsync, should be PromiseHandler.IPromise, instead of Q.IPromise.
+* **Possibly Breaking Change** Fix of return types in IQueryAsync, should be PromiseHandler.IPromise, instead of Q.IPromise.

 ### 0.0.16 2016 06 16